LSELawReview/blog/_posts/2020-08-28-a-tale-of-communities.md

 ---
 layout: post
-title: "A Tale of Two Communities: Inequalities and the Right to Water in Hudorovič and Others v Slovenia"
+title: "A Tale of Two Communities: Inequality and the Right to Water in Hudorovič and Others v Slovenia"
 author: mythili
 categories: [ "International Law" ]
 ---